llafuente/language-spec/language/types/pointers.md

 *Semantics*

-Holds a reference to a single memory object.
+Holds a reference to a single memory type.

 *Constrains*

-1. `ref` shall not move, as its a single memory object.
+1. `ref` shall not move.

+2. When a ref is out of scope it will delete the memory if its the owner.

 ### Methods